 9.1.
 If the Contract does not indicate otherwise, the Service Provider undertakes to reimburse the losses to the Customer for any demands, which stem from patent, trademark, the right (registered or not) of industrial design owner (user), rights stemming from applications to register any of the mentioned rights, copyright, the right (sui generis) of the databases manufacturers, the names or business names of firms, companies or organizations and other similar rights and obligations, irrespective of the fact, whether they are registered in Lithuania or in another country, or not registered as it is envisaged in the Contract, save for cases when this breach occurs due to the fault of the Customer.

 9.2.
-By transferring the Services (by signing interim or final transfer-acceptance deed of the provided Services), due to Services provided under this Contract, the Service Provider unconditionally, irrevocably, free-of-charge and for an unlimited duration transfers in all of the countries of the world to the exclusive ownership of the Customer all of the economic, industrial and intellectual property rights of the author envisaged in the statutes of law of the Republic of Lithuania, which are related to the Services, including (but not limited to), exclusive rights to allow or prohibit these actions: reproduction of a work in any form or by any means, publication of a work, translation of a work, adaptation or other transformation of work, distribution of the original or copies of a work by sale, rental, lending, or by any other transfer of ownership or possession, as well as by exporting and importing, public display of the original or copies of a work, broadcasting, retransmission of a work, as well as communication to the public of a work in any other way, including the making available to the public of a work via computer networks (on the Internet).
-The remuneration for the Service Provider for the transfer of economic rights of the objects of intellectual property to the Customer is included in to the total price of the Contract (if applied).
+By transferring the Services (by signing interim or final transfer-acceptance deed of the provided Services), due to Services provided under this Contract, the Service Provider unconditionally, irrevocably, free-of-charge and for an unlimited duration transfers in all of the countries of the world to the exclusive ownership of the Customer all of the economic, industrial and intellectual property rights of the author envisaged in the statutes of law of the Republic of Lithuania, which are related to the Services, specifcally performed under this contract, including (but not limited to), exclusive rights to allow or prohibit these actions: reproduction of a work in any form or by any means, publication of a work, translation of a work, adaptation or other transformation of work, distribution of the original or copies of a work by sale, rental, lending, or by any other transfer of ownership or possession, as well as by exporting and importing, public display of the original or copies of a work, broadcasting, retransmission of a work, as well as communication to the public of a work in any other way, including the making available to the public of a work via computer networks (on the Internet).
+For the avoidance of doubts, this obligation shall not apply to any part of the Davinci solution (including any app, functionality, source code, adaptation, enhancement, etc.) and to any other pre-existing intellecual property belonging to Service Provider or its licensors and therefore no ownership will be transferred regarding the same.The remuneration for the Service Provider for the transfer of economic rights of the objects of intellectual property to the Customer is included in to the total price of the Contract (if applied).
 The Service Provider grants the Customer a non-exclusive and irrevocable right to use the installed software not specifically designed for the Customer (hereinafter referred to as the Software) for an indefinite period of time, including possible updates and enhancements related to the currently installed equipment (in its current locations) and configuration.
 The Customer may only use, back up, and distribute the Software within its company.
 Any transfer of the Software to any other third party is strictly prohibited.
 Notwithstanding the foregoing, the Customer may sublicense the contractual rights of the Service Provider to any of its subsidiaries under substantially identical terms of the Agreement.
 In all cases, the sole ownership of the Software remains with the Service Provider.”

 10. THE LIABILITY OF THE PARTIES